Highest RatedLowest RatedNewestOldest

 Have an ice coffee at one of the lovely little cafes!

-Dean S.11 months ago
+Dean S.1 year ago

 The crew was second to none.
 Everyone took great pride in their work, especially the cook, who prepared meals to die for.
 We wanted to take her home with us.
 The guides went out of their way to make everyone happy.
 We really appreciated the guided tours in town each evening after dinner.